ElementsProject/lightning/doc/developers-guide/app-development/rest.md

 ## Server

 With the default configurations, the Swagger user interface will be available at https://127.0.0.1:3010/.
 The POST method requires `rune` header for authorization.

 - A new `rune` can be created via [createrune](https://docs.corelightning.org/reference/lightning-createrune) or the list of existing runes can be retrieved with [listrunes](https://docs.corelightning.org/reference/lightning-listrunes) command.

-Note: in version v23.08, a parameter `Nodeid` was required to be the id of the node we're talking to (see `id (pubkey)` received from [getinfo](https://docs.corelightning.org/reference/lightning-getinfo) ).
+Note: in version v23.08, a parameter `Nodeid` was required to be the id of the node we're talking to (see `id (pubkey)` received from [getinfo](https://docs.corelightning.org/reference/lightning-getinfo)).
 You can still send this for backwards compatiblity, but it is completely ignored.

 ### cURL
 Example curl command for POST will also require a `rune` header like below:
-    `curl -k -X POST 'https://127.0.0.1:3010/v1/getinfo' -H 'Rune: <node-rune>'`
+    `curl -k -X POST 'https://localhost:3010/v1/getinfo' -H 'Rune: <node-rune>'`

 With `-k` or `--insecure` option curl proceeds with the connection even if the SSL certificate cannot be verified.
 This option should be used only when testing with self signed certificate.

 ## Websocket Server
-Websocket server is available at `https://127.0.0.1:3010`. clnrest queues up notifications received for a second then broadcasts them to listeners.
+Websocket server is available at `https://127.0.0.1:3010`. clnrest queues up notifications received for a second then broadcasts them to all listeners.

+This websocket server requires a `rune` with at least `readonly` access for authorization.
+The default method used for current validation is `listclnrest-notifications`.
+User can either provided a rune with minimum `readonly` access or can create a new special purpose rune, only for websocket validation, with restrictions='[["method=listclnrest-notifications"]]'.
+The client will only receive notifications if `rune`, provided in headers, allows it.

 ### Websocket client examples